isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 <div>
 		<input type="radio" name="acc" id="acc6">
-        <label for="acc6">Why does NLB Mobile ask me to install Libby when I choose to download an eBook / eAudiobook?</label>
+        <label for="acc6">Why does NLB Mobile ask me to install Libby when I choose to download an eBook / Audiobook?</label>
         <div class="acc-body">
   <p>NLB Mobile is designed for access and transactions.
-It lets you borrow and read or listen to eBooks / eAudiobooks online, but does not have a built-in reader for downloaded eBooks / eAudiobooks.
+It lets you borrow and read or listen to eBooks / Audiobooks online, but does not have a built-in reader for downloaded eBooks / Audiobooks.
 Installing Libby will let you read downloaded eBooks in a user-friendly interface.
         </p>
     </div>
 </div>

 <div>
 		<input type="radio" name="acc" id="acc7">
         <label for="acc7">I still prefer OverDrive to Libby.
-How can I use OverDrive to download eBooks and eAudiobooks?  </label>
+How can I use OverDrive to download eBooks and Audiobooks?  </label>
         <div class="acc-body">
-		<p>You can still use OverDrive to borrow eBooks and eAudiobooks from NLB.</p>
+		<p>You can still use OverDrive to borrow eBooks and Audiobooks from NLB.</p>
     <p><ol><li>Launch OverDrive.</li>
     <li>Go to the OverDrive app menu and select "National Library Board Singapore".</li>
     <li>Log in using your myLibrary ID.</li>